aloesther/MAT251-Project-Team-work/README.md

 # MAT251-Project-Team-work
-Numerical Computation in Python for MAT251
+Numerical Computation Analysis in maple for MAT251